Mikael Forssell: Birmingham City

-In the summer of 2005, Forssell joined Birmingham on a three-year deal for a fee of £3 million, after Chelsea decided that he did not figure in their long-term plans.
+In the summer of 2005, Forssell joined Birmingham on a three-year deal for a fee of £3.5 million after Chelsea decided that he did not fit in their long-term plans.
 He struggled in the 2005–06 season, not having found his best form after his injury, and could not save Birmingham from relegation.
 Forssell suffered another cruel injury blow to his other knee during training in October 2006.
 This left him on the sidelines until he returned to training in February 2007 after undergoing operations on both knees.
 He remained at Birmingham to have another go at resurrecting his career.

-His 2007–08 pre-season performances were good, he scored five goals in five games.
+His 2007–08 pre-season performances were good as he scored five goals in five games.
 His manager, Steve Bruce, was enthusiastic about his return to form.
 He continued his good form into the start of the season, scoring the opening goal of the match against Chelsea and consolidating his good form with two assists in the next three matches.
 He scored his first hat-trick at club level on 1 March 2008, in the 4–1 win over Tottenham Hotspur, a so-called "perfect hat-trick" – one goal scored with the left foot, one with the right, and one with the head.
 In his final season at Birmingham, he finished the season as their top scorer with nine goals as the club were relegated from the Premier League.